egalpin/apt-vim/README.md

 URLs (required):  URLs of Git repositories separated by whitespace

-The same as `remove`, but also REMOVES the installation recipe.
+The same as `remove`, but also DELETES the installation recipe from your `vim_config.json`.

 ####update